Ezechi3l/admin-bundle/README.md

         main:
             # ...

     access_control:
-        # URL of FOSUserBundle which need to be available to anonymous users
         - { path: ^/admin/login$, role: IS_AUTHENTICATED_ANONYMOUSLY }
         - { path: ^/admin/logout$, role: IS_AUTHENTICATED_ANONYMOUSLY }
         - { path: ^/admin/login_check$, role: IS_AUTHENTICATED_ANONYMOUSLY }